 I also seemed to have irregular periods…but at the time it wasn’t my worry.
 As a young woman I wanted to look my best and skipping my period was the least of my worries.

 My doctor recommended I try a birth control pill to help with my acne and irregular periods.
-I struggled with the choice but looking in the mirror it was my last choice, and, at that point I would try anything!
+I was hesitant about that recommendation, but at that point I would try anything to help get rid of my acne!
 The pill affected my mood and emotions…to the point where I had to stop the pill and was now experiencing hormonal mayhem.

 At this point, I was serious about taking my health into my own hands.
-I went to see a Naturopathic Doctor who helped to balance my hormones and heal my gut (since that was one of culprits of my skin issues).
-As time went on, I continued to try and maintain my health and my skin got better but my periods were still irregular.
-I struggled with hirsitisum, blood sugar imbalances, fatigue, stress, etc.
+I went to see a Naturopathic Doctor who helped to balance my hormones and heal my gut (since that was one of the culprits of my skin issues).
+As time went on, I continued to try and maintain my health and my skin got better, but my periods were still irregular.
+I struggled with hirsutism, blood sugar imbalances, fatigue, stress and anxiety.

-I decided to go back to school to the Canadian College of Naturopathic Medicine, and this is where I really started to understand what was going on with my own PCOS.
+Having been inspired by my experience, I decided to go back to school to become a Naturopathic Doctor myself to help women just like me and this is where I really started to understand what was going on with my own PCOS.
 I studied hormones, blood sugar dysregulation, digestive health, fatigue, skin health, weight challenges and more.

 “I became a true connoisseur of everything PCOS and hormones because I wanted to heal myself before I could help others.”

 The more and more I became educated, the more excited I became to share my personal experience with PCOS!
 I started learning about what I call the Pillars of PCOS.
 Check out my blog post on 4 PCOS Pillars Working through the Pillars of PCOS I determined my condition was predominantly Testosterone and Inflammatory related.”

 HERE’S HOW I FOUND OUT: